-Our strategy to study natural phenomena is: (1) to describe the distribution and composition of the phases that compose planetary materials, in terms of their elements, isotopes, textures and relationships; (2) to undertake physical and chemical calculations and modelling to understand the data obtained; and (3) to apply scientific theory to reveal the processes that formed the planetary materials.
+Our strategy to study natural phenomena is: (1) to describe the distribution and composition of the phases that compose planetary materials.
+Firstly, analyzing their elemental and isotopical comppositions, and second describing their texture and the relationship with its compositions; (2) to undertake physical and chemical calculations and modelling to understand the data obtained; and (3) to apply the scientific method in order to understand the processes that formed the planetary materials.

 Over the past thirty years a large amount of novel analytical procedures has been developed, leading to the establishment of a very matured laboratory with highly precise analytical capability worldwide.
 This laboratory has been created with an unique philosophy together with the most advanced technical facilities in the world, allowing the possibility of produce one of the highest quality and most comprehensive data of the world.
 The analytical system has been named as the Comprehensive Analytical System for Terrestrial and Extraterrestrial Materials (CASTEM).
 For detail information about CASTEM, please click the button below.

 Our Laboratory is now one of the most well equipped and technically advanced solid-state geochemistry laboratories in the world.
 CASTEM enables the determination of the concentration and isotopic abundances of elements, up to the highest precision and down to the lowest detection limit, in multi-scale ranges of both terrestrial and extraterrestrial materials.
 The vision for CASTEM, it is to operate as a comprehensive analytical system, which continually evolves toward greater accuracy and higher spatial resolution.
 The data produced via this system will provide the scientific comunity an important information regarding the origin and evolution of planetary bodies, such as the Earth, Moon, Mars, and asteroids, including the origin and distribution of life.